dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

    Make sure to check whether back-ups were affected by destruction, manipulation or encryption.
 Take propper care to secure them and make sure that they will stay unaffected.
 In the simplest case by taking the back-up off-network.

 * **Communication internal and external:**
    Prepare your communication for employees and external sources because you will likely be running an limited network for the next couple of days or even weeks.
+External communication is also crucial when PII is suspectable to be disclosed.

 * **Documentation:**
    Keep in mind to document all actions that were done.